Why Private Real Estate Debt Appeals to Passive Investors

 • Real estate fans who prefer lending to landlording

-If that sounds like you, investing in real estate debt could be your next strategic move.
+If that sounds like you, investing in real estate debt or private lending funds could be your next strategic move.

-Equity investing gets all the headlines, but debt is where a lot of smart money lives.
+Public markets get all the headlines, but private debt is where a lot of smart money lives.
 It’s quiet, consistent, and grounded in fundamentals.

-As more investors look for hands-off options with real security and yield, private real estate debt continues to gain traction.
-For those serious about passive real estate investing, it’s time to start thinking like the bank.
+As more investors look for hands-off options with real security and high yield, private real estate debt continues to gain traction.
+For those serious about passive real estate investing, it’s time to start thinking like the bank and look to private lending.

 “Thank you for your interest in Avondale Private Lending.
 At this time, we aren’t taking new loans but please check back with us for your next project”